iliabylich/ruby-ractors-and-concurrent-data-structures/src/parallel_test_framework.md

           klass.run(method_name, report)
         end

-        # at the end just return the report that we've accumulated
+        # at the end send back the report that we've accumulated
         Ractor.yield report
       end
     end

-    # push all tests to the queue
+    # back to the main thread. push all tests to the queue
     Microtest::TestCase.subclasses.each do |klass|
       klass.test_methods.each do |method_name|
         QUEUE.push([klass, method_name])